r-dube/pickingflowers/cisco.md

 ## Huawei's corporate culture promotes intellectual property theft
 Contrary to its claims during the Cisco lawsuit, Huawei does seem to have a corporate culture of extracting other corporations' intellectual property by "any means necessary."
-Roughly at the same time as Huawei's software engineers were copying Cisco's code, Huawei was engaged in a multi-year project to extract intellectual property from Canada's Nortel Networks \[6\].
+Roughly at the same time as Huawei's software engineers were copying Cisco's code, Huawei was engaged in extracting intellectual property from Motorola \[6\].
 Years later, the U.S. federal government indicted Huawei for stealing intellectual property from T-mobile, a U.S. telecom carrier \[7\].

 Two other corporate behaviors are also relevant.